datopian/ckan-ng-harvest/README.md

 ## Harvest sources

-The _data.json_, _csw_ or other harvest sources are CKAN packages with an URL to the some resource.
+The _data.json_, _csw_ and other harvest sources are CKAN packages with an URL to the some resource.
 We can import all the harvest sources from a productive CKAN instance with the command `import_harvest_sources`.

-For example import all CSW harvest sources from _data.gov_.
+For example, to import all CSW harvest sources from _data.gov_.
 ```
 python3 import_harvest_sources.py --import_from_url https://catalog.data.gov --source_type csw --method GET
 ```